“Living the dream” is usually the caption that goes along with photos of someone sitting with a laptop near a beach.

 In many parts of the world, tap water isn’t clean.
 Especially unboiled, and doubly especially for foreigners with weak digestion systems.

-There’s a few levels of how clean tap water can be
+There are a few levels of how clean tap water can be:

 - You can drink it straight, and it’s delicious (is this you? tell me where it is! unless it’s Scandinavia in which case, stop showing off)